 We engage in sense-making to move towards authenticity of agency but it’s a dynamical process, not a one-off categorisation.

-Sense-making in Cynefin begins from the domain of ‘Inauthentic’ Disorder, from phenomenological apperception.
+Sense-making in Cynefin usually begins from the domain of ‘Inauthentic’ Disorder, from phenomenological apperception.

 Inauthenticity is always present as a gradient in every Cynefin domain as fuzzy boundary conditions.